GlacioHack/xdem/doc/source/uncertainty.md

 **Step 3: Derive final error**

-And can now compute our final random error for the mean elevation change in this area of interest:
+And we can now compute our final random error for the mean elevation change in this area of interest:

 ```{code-cell} ipython3
 # Compute the standard error